The Eastern States Exposition: History

-The first Eastern States Exposition occurred in October 1916 in West Springfield, Massachusetts and was called the Eastern States Agricultural and Industrial Exposition.
-All six New England states plus Delaware, New Jersey, New York, and Pennsylvania participated.
-It was conceived by Joshua L. Brooks as a way to help promote agriculture and educate young people with the skills and knowledge needed in agricultural vocations.
-The Exposition featured displays of innovations in the industry, and held contests designed to encourage farmers to better themselves through competition.
+The first Eastern States Exposition occurred in October 1916 in West Springfield, Massachusetts, and was called the Eastern States Agricultural and Industrial Exposition.
+All six New England states, plus Delaware, New Jersey, New York, and Pennsylvania, participated.
+Joshua L. Brooks conceived it to help promote agriculture and educate young people with the skills and knowledge needed in agricultural vocations.
+The Exposition featured displays of innovations in the industry and held contests designed to encourage farmers to better themselves through competition.

 The Boys & Girls Clubs of America partnered with the Exposition to organize youth competitions, in which prizes were awarded for best produce, jams, breads, raised hens, planting techniques, and other categories.
-The youth component, which drew competitors from all ten participating states, was deemed "a triumph in a new type of education."
+The youth component drew competitors from all ten participating states and was deemed "a triumph in a new type of education".
 An eight-day camp program was established at Springfield's Camp Vail for all youths who placed first or second in judged competitions.

-The ten-state format continued into the 1920s, with the month of the exposition moved to September.
-According to officials, the purpose of the "Eastern States movement" was to make the ten states "more nearly self-supporting food-wise and possess a large, prosperous and contented farming population."
-Emphasis on the development of young farmers continued, with the establishment of "Baby Beef Clubs" in 1920 to help youths buy, raise, exhibit, and sell livestock at the event.
+The ten-state format continued into the 1920s, with the month of the Exposition moving to September.
+According to officials, the "Eastern States movement" aimed to make the ten states "more nearly self-supporting food-wise and possess a large, prosperous and contented farming population".
+Emphasis on the development of young farmers continued with the establishment of "Baby Beef Clubs" in 1920 to help youths buy, raise, exhibit, and sell livestock at the event.

-The exposition began to grow beyond agriculture and industry within its first few years.
-In 1923, the Massachusetts Department of Health built a model schoolhouse on the fairgrounds, in which free medical and dental examinations were offered.
+The exposition grew beyond agriculture and industry within its first few years.
+In 1923, the Massachusetts Department of Health built a model schoolhouse on the fairgrounds, offering free medical and dental examinations.
 The rise of the eugenics movement in the 1920s led to the inclusion of "Fitter Family" contests, in which prizes were awarded to individuals and families based on appearance and ethnic background.
 Exhibits on Native American culture were added, including a tipi exhibit hosted by Reginald and Gladys Laubin in 1926.
-Entertainment elements were added by the 1930s, including demonstrations of "automobile polo" (featuring acrobats playing polo while driving Ford cars), and competitive performances by high school bands.
+Entertainment elements were added by the 1930s, including demonstrations of "automobile polo" (featuring acrobats playing polo while driving Ford cars) and competitive performances by high school bands.

-By 1940, the exposition had begun to focus more on the six New England states.
-At that year's horse show in West Springfield, competitors from Delaware, New Jersey, and New York were placed in the open classes as opposed to the New England division.
+By 1940, the exposition had focused more on the six New England states.
+At that year's horse show in West Springfield, competitors from Delaware, New Jersey, and New York were placed in the open classes instead of the New England division.

-In 1966, for the fiftieth anniversary, the fair began marketing itself as "The Big E." The "E" stands for what organizers said was an emphasis on "entertainment, education and excitement."
+In 1966, for its fiftieth anniversary, the fair began marketing itself as "The Big E".
+The "E" stands for what organizers said was an emphasis on "entertainment, education and excitement".

 Since the first fair, only World War I and World War II, during which the military requisitioned the grounds as storage depots, and the COVID-19 pandemic have interrupted the annual tradition.